stormabq/jobs/doc/tutorial.md

 The data model is intentionally simple because the idea down the road is to use this data model for displaying information in other data domains.
 The domains I am interested in besides showing cool jobs available on the web is financial data and bioinformatics data.
 But in general the data model is a standard model that is returned from search queries.
 When you enter a search term in Google, Blekko, Duck Duck Go or your search engine of choice you always get back a URL, the title associated with that URL and a small description of the web site you are in search of.
 So the data model we use is very similar and should provide a nice way to take this data model and possibly meld it into your data needs.

-You will note that there is on other field called the options field.
+You will note that there is one other field called the options field.
 This is the field that everyone can change to suit their specific application.
 For the jobs data set it makes sense to know what city the job is in and tags or keywords associated with the job title and the job description.
 For other domains of knowledge I can envision other option tags that would be suitable.
 But the dropdowns will work just fine for the other options tags that you insert instead.
 More on this topic later.

 ###The Html file